jeremyhahn/cropdroid-doser/README.md

 # harvest-nutes

-Nutrient controller for the Harvest automation system.
+Dosing / nutrient controller for the CropDroid automation system.

 # PIN Usage

 ## Usable

-Nutrient pumps can be operated on digital pins 02, 03, 05, 06, 07, 08, 09.
+Dosing pumps can be operated on digital pins 02, 03, 05, 06, 07, 08, 09.

 ## Reserved